Menu

 4-The Grand Canyon Village

 The Colorado River and its branches exposed over two billion years of Earth's geological history when they censored their channels over layer after layer of rock as the Colorado Plateau was raised.
-While geologists disagree on key details of the canyon's formation, several recent studies support the notion that the Colorado River carved its path through the area approximately 5 to 6 million years ago.
+While geologists disagree on critical details of the canyon's formation, several recent studies support that the Colorado River carved its path through the area approximately 5 to 6 million years ago.
 Since then, the Colorado River has pushed the tributaries and cliffs down, simultaneously deepening and enlarging the canyon.

 5-Redwood National State Parks (U.S)